Hedgehog fungus: benefits, dosage, contraindications

 Depression ✪✪✪✪✪

 Lion's Mane (Hericium erinaceus) has been studied for its potential effects on depression, with mixed results.
-A clinical study conducted in 2010 on 30 postmenopausal women revealed a decrease in depressive and anxiety symptoms after four weeks of consuming H. erinaceus powder incorporated into cookies.
-However, this study showed similar improvements in the placebo group, suggesting significant biases potentially related to the study format or placebo effect.
-More convincing research from 2019 administered 1200 mg of H. erinaceus powder daily (comprising 80% mycelium and 20% fruiting body) to participants for 8 weeks.
-This study demonstrated a significant improvement in depression and anxiety symptoms, with effects persisting after an 8-week cessation period.
+A clinical study conducted in 2010 on 30 postmenopausal women found a reduction in depressive and anxiety symptoms after four weeks of consuming H. erinaceus powder incorporated into cookies.
+However, this study showed similar improvements in the placebo group, suggesting the presence of significant biases potentially related to the study design or the placebo effect.
+A more convincing 2019 study administered 1200 mg of H. erinaceus powder daily (composed of 80% mycelium and 20% fruiting body) to participants for 8 weeks.
+This study showed a significant improvement in depressive and anxiety symptoms, with effects persisting after an 8-week follow-up period.

 Posologie